Luhansk People's Republic

-Following Ukraine's Revolution of Dignity in 2014, pro-Russian unrest erupted in the eastern part of the country.
-Shortly thereafter, Russia annexed Crimea from Ukraine, while the armed separatists seized government buildings and proclaimed the Luhansk People's Republic (LPR) and Donetsk People's Republic (DPR) as independent states, which received no international recognition from United Nations member states before 2022.
-This sparked the War in Donbas, part of the wider Russo-Ukrainian War.
+Following Ukraine's Revolution of Dignity in 2014, pro-Russian, counter-revolutionary unrest erupted in the eastern part of the country.
+Russia annexed Crimea from Ukraine, while the armed separatists seized government buildings and proclaimed the Luhansk People's Republic (LPR) and Donetsk People's Republic (DPR) as independent states.
+This sparked the war in Donbas, part of the wider Russo-Ukrainian War.
+The LPR and DPR were often described as puppet states of Russia during this conflict.
+They received no international recognition from United Nations member states before 2022.

 On 21 February 2022, Russia recognised the LPR and DPR as sovereign states.
 Three days later, Russia launched a full-scale invasion of Ukraine, partially under the pretext of protecting the republics.
-Russian forces captured more of Luhansk Oblast (almost the entirety of it), which became part of the LPR.
-In September 2022, Russia announced the annexation of the LPR and other occupied territories, following disputed referendums which were illegal under international law.
+Russian forces captured more of Luhansk Oblast (almost all of it), which became part of the LPR.
+In September 2022, Russia proclaimed the annexation of the LPR and other occupied territories, following referendums which were considered illegal under international law.
 The United Nations General Assembly passed a resolution calling on countries not to recognise what it called the "attempted illegal annexation" and demanded that Russia "immediately, completely and unconditionally withdraw".

-The Head of the Luhansk People's Republic is Leonid Pasechnik, and its parliament is the People's Council.
-The ideology of the LPR is said to have been shaped by right-wing Russian nationalism, neo-imperialism and Orthodox fundamentalism.
-Organizations such as the United Nations Human Rights Office and Human Rights Watch have reported human rights abuses in the LPR, including internment, torture, extrajudicial killings, forced conscription, as well as political and media repression.
-Ukraine views the LPR and DPR as terrorist organisations.
-The LPR and DPR are sometimes described as puppet states of Russia during their periods of nominal independence.